srid/srid/hack.md

 Programming lets you build cool stuff and solve problems with code.
 Whether you want to make apps, games, or art, it's a skill worth learning.[^1]

 [^1]: The author was originally inspired by Eric S. Raymond's essay ["How to become a hacker"](http://www.catb.org/esr/faqs/hacker-howto.html), which provides a foundational perspective on the hacker (i.e., programmer) mindset and culture.
+The documentary ["Revolution OS"](https://www.youtube.com/watch?v=k0RYQVkQmWU) illuminates the hacker culture of that era.

 ## Foundations